 Members

-Members belong to the AISIX Cloud organization.
-They represent the people or service owners responsible for Cloud administration, API keys, usage, and limits.
+Members belong to an organization in the AISIX managed control plane.
+They represent the people or service owners responsible for control-plane administration, API keys, usage, and limits.

 - Invite a member when they need to sign in to the dashboard.